Suchitra-idu/PeoCleaner/README.md

 ## Project Description

 PeoCleaner is a web application designed to facilitate cleaning service bookings.
-It consists of a user-facing frontend where customers can book services, manage their profiles, and view their booking status, and an administrative backend to manage all bookings and service availability.
+It consists of a user-facing frontend where customers can book services, manage their profiles, and view their booking status.

 ![Example image](PeoClean.png)